mmakaay/esphome-yeelight_bs2-revengineering/ESPHome-code-layout.md

 recognize the new transformer logic.
 As a fan of the SOLID principles, that does not give me warm fuzzy feelings.

+## Hrm, again, a dead end...

+I decided to go for a setup in which I would do some type checking to find out what kind of transition is being handled.
+I can't get it to work though.
+Using dynamic_cast is prohibited by the `-fno-rtti` compile flag.
+I tried using some polymorphic dispatch calls to work out the active tranformer type, but I can only see `std::unique_ptr<LightTransformer>` and not the type of the derived class from my code.

+All that is left at this point, is looking at the behavior of the active tranformer, which brings me to the heuristic path.
+I don't like where this is going.
+Way too many hoops to get where I need to be.